-Susan holds a Bachelor of Science (Macquarie University; Biotechnology), Master of Business Administration (Macquarie Graduate School of Management; Strategy, Marketing) and professional governance qualifications (Graduate – Company Directors Course, Australian Institute of Company Directors).
+Susan holds a Bachelor of Science, Master of Business Administration and professional governance qualifications.
 She also holds professional certifications in design thinking, culture and change leadership from world leading US innovation consultancy, IDEO.

 Anne Younger is the General Manager, Education and Training at the Australian Industry Group (Ai Group), responsible for policy development and major projects.
-Anne previously worked as an economist at Ai Group, managing their training services and, prior to that, managed Ai Group’s national team of business advisers under the Federal Government’s Enterprise Connect program to improve productivity in small and medium-sized enterprises.
-Anne was also the National Industry Career Specialist for Innovation and Business under the Federal Government’s Career Advice Australia program at Ai Group.
+At Ai Group Anne previously worked as an economist, managed training services and, prior to that, managed a national team of business advisers under the Enterprise Connect program to improve productivity in small and medium-sized enterprises.
+Anne was also the National Industry Career Specialist for Innovation and Business under the Career Advice Australia program.

-Before joining Ai Group, Anne worked for more than 25 years in the VET sector in a range of roles involving Project Management, policy planning, and research and quality management.
+Before joining Ai Group, Anne worked for more than 25 years in the VET sector in a range of roles involving project management, policy, planning, research and quality management.
 Anne holds a Master of Education in Educational Leadership and Management, a Bachelor of Economics and a Certificate IV in Assessment and Workplace Training.